 How do I sign up for Modal and run my first Python function in the cloud (CLI setup steps)?

-Quick Answer: Create a free Modal account, install the modal Python package, run modal setup to configure your API token, then define a modal.App with an @app.function and execute it using modal run your_file.py.
-You’ll have a Python function running in the cloud in just a few minutes.
+Quick Answer: Create a free Modal account, install the modal Python package, run modal setup to configure your API token, then define a small modal.App with an @app.function and execute it in the cloud using modal run your_file.py.
+The whole flow—from signup to seeing your first Python function run on Modal’s servers—takes just a few minutes.

 Why This Matters